ora0600/confluent-new-cdc-connector/management_offset_trails.md

 As we all know the Oracle XStream CDC Connector from Confluent, is a combination of the Xstream solution in Oracle DB and a Connector Client from Confluent.
 Together this is reliable solution for doing Oracle CDC to Confluent Cluster.

 > [!IMPORTANT]
 > It is very important to know, that you can only go back to the point of position of the low-watermark transaction processed by the Xtsream outbound server.
 You will get this information out of the view [ALL_XSTREAM_OUTBOUND_PROGRESS](https://docs.oracle.com/en/database/oracle/oracle-database/19/refrn/ALL_XSTREAM_OUTBOUND_PROGRESS.html).
-The LCR or SCN position must be higher.
+The LCR or SCN possition must be higher.
 Once the LCRs are processed, and you will set the new offset lower then position of the low-watermark transaction processed you will get this error: **ORA-21560: argument last_position is null, invalid, or out of range.** If you have other cases, the offset update will become more complex, then you need to drop and create new outbound server.

 Prereqs:
 * Confluent cloud cluster is running